Employment & Assistance Workers Careers

 Employment Assistance Worker: Profile

-Woman’s voice: “I’m Laurie-Anne and I work and an employment assistance worker for the BC Public Service.
+Woman: “I’m Laurie-Anne and I work as an Employment Assistance Worker for the BC Public Service.

-“My job as an employment assistance worker is to help those people in need who, maybe because of medical needs, or if they are unemployed, need assistance with shelter costs, or maybe they are going through a separation or something like that and they need to find new shelter, then we would assist them with that.
+“My job as an Employment Assistance Worker is to help those people in need who, maybe because of medical needs, or if they are unemployed, need assistance with shelter costs, or maybe they're going through a separation or something like that and they need to find new shelter, then we would assist them with that.

-“You get to really know people, especially when they are going through difficult times.
+“You get to really know people, especially when they're going through difficult times.
 And helping them and then hearing the success stories is great.
 I love it.

 “I actually lucked out.
 I originally was going in for social work for child protection and I ended up in the social work program at college and this was my placement in college, so I was hired from my practicum.
 I fell in love with the job after my training.